ci-wdi-900/riffy-proposal/README.md

 ### Other Ideas

 Run ANYTHING else you want to do by us!
-As long as it's not absurdly easy or unrealistically time-consuming, we'll probably okay it.
-We might even okay an unrealistic one--be ambitious!
+As long as it uses some branching logic and isn't overly ambitious, we'll okay it!
+(We might even okay it even if it IS overly ambitious.
+Be brave!)

 Happy coding!